c-wire/hiring-challenge-backend/README.md

 # Specs

-## Entity
+## Model

-The cocktail or recipe entity needs at least the following properties:
+The cocktail or recipe needs at least the following properties:
 - id
 - name
 - ingredients